Everest Base Camp Trek – 12 Days

 Khumbu Pasang Lhamu Rural Municipality Permit

-Another permit trekkers need for the Everest Base Camp Trek is the local permit, the Khumbu Pasang Lhamu Rural Municipality Permit.
-The cost for the permit for both SAARC and non-SAARC nationals is Rs 3,000 per person.
+Another permit trekkers need for the Everest Base Camp Trek is the Khumbu Pasang Lhamu Rural Municipality Permit.
+The permit cost for both SAARC and non-SAARC nationals Rs 3,000 per person.
 The cost increases to Rs 3,500 per person after the first four weeks.
+Moreover, trekkers can obtain the Khumbu Pasang Lhamu Rural Municipality Permit upon arrival in Lukla or at the Sagarmatha National Park counter.

 Travel insurance